Meth Addiction Treatment

 But you don’t have to go through this alone.

 At Inspire Malibu, our dedicated team offers a highly effective meth addiction treatment program.
-In the past few years, we have seen a big increase in the number of meth users at our treatment facility, and many of them are co-dependent on meth and opioids or heroin.
+In the past few years, we have seen a significant increase in the number of meth users at our treatment facility, and many of them are co-dependent on meth and opioids or heroin.

 We utilize the most effective treatment plans to break the physical and psychological dependency on meth so our clients can return to a sober life, free from the need to keep using.

-This is one of the reasons why meth users often experience talkativeness, hyperactivity, elation, loss of appetite, alertness, and empathy.
+One of the reasons why meth users often experience talkativeness, hyperactivity, elation, loss of appetite, alertness, and empathy.

 When this occurs, Meth becomes the user’s primary focus.